 Then they proceed to still insist I commission by saying it’s not expensive and I don’t have to pay the full amount.
 Half upon request and the other half when they’re done.
 I STILL would not be able to afford it.
 If I am down to 400 bucks after my phone bill, the bill for heating, and business expenses.
 And 4 thumbnails will be 400 bucks.
 100 per thumbnail, that’s ALL OF my money.
 I’m broke for the rest of the month.
 Due to my earnings dipping on my crypto blogs, I can’t make that back.
 At least not as quickly that is.

 Small creators want to hire you, but they don’t have the funds to do so and want you to be paid a living wage.
-Which is why some may need to save for the project(s) they believe they’re hiring you for.
+This is why some may need to save for the project(s) they believe they’re hiring you for.

 Before originally when they messaged, I said I needed to save up and that I will be back when I have the money saved, and they were back a day later asking me if I was interested in getting a banner/thumbnail.
 IIRC it was 1-3 days later.